 Susan Servetnick is the founder of Back into Balance.
 After receiving a Bachelors degree in Kinesiology, Susan studied at New York University and received another Bachelors in Physical Therapy in 1987.
 She then received a Masters in Pathokinesiology at New York University.
 Susan worked at New York Hospital for nine years prior to opening Back into Balance.
-She has studied and specialized in exercise training and balance disorders.
-Susan has completed post graduate training in soft tissue and spinal manipulation as well as many other Physical Therapy specialties .
+She has studied and specialized in teaching exercise training and working with balance disorders.
+Susan has completed post graduate training in soft tissue and spinal manipulation as well as many other Physical Therapy specialties.
+She has Rock Steady Boxing method and LSVT certifications for treating Parkinson’s.
+In an attempt to connect mind and body, Susan is a trained meditation teacher in various meditation techniques which she often integrates into treatment.
 Susan lives with her family in NYC and is a dedicated yoga practitioner.
 She is an advocate for healthy eating and loves to cook.
 Susan also enjoys traveling and partaking in NYC culture including going to the theater and museums.

-Ayala Usdin has been a physical therapist at Back into Balance PT since April 2001.
-She majored in Education at Washington University in St. Louis and received her Masters in Physical Therapy from the University of Miami in 1999.
+Ayala Usdin majored in Education at Washington University in St. Louis and received her Masters in Physical Therapy from the University of Miami in 1999.
 Over the course of her career, Ayala has worked primarily in outpatient orthopedics with an emphasis on degenerative disease, balance disorders, and post-operative orthopedic rehabilitation.
-She has received additional certification in mat-based Pilates.
+She has received additional certification in mat-based Pilates and is also trained in craniosacral therapy.
 Ayala enjoys living in NYC with her family and in her spare time enjoys exercising, going to the theater, and traveling.